-As shown in Table 2 above, most of the Properties of Interest for this analysis are located in the Residence E District or Apartment District and MNR-MIO District, which bookends the core Business A District.
+As shown in Table 2 above, most of the properties of interest for this analysis are located in the Residence E District or Apartment District and MNR-MIO District, which bookends the core Business A District.
 This MNR-MIO District was adopted subsequent to, and based on, the recommendations of the 2013 Corridor Study to meet the goals of the land use plan, which contemplated the development of more multifamily residences to support the business district (see Figure 6).
 Commercial uses are not currently permitted in the Residence E or Apartment District, and the MNR-MIO District does not allow uses beyond those allowed in the underlying district.

-The Business A District, which two of the Properties of Interest are located within, currently permits a wide range of commercial uses but only permits multifamily dwellings on the upper floors of mixed-use buildings.
+The Business A District, which two of the properties of interest are located within, currently permits a wide range of commercial uses but only permits multifamily dwellings on the upper floors of mixed-use buildings.

-Property of Interest No. 8 (an existing Great Neck Housing Authority apartment building) is located in the Residence F or Senior Citizen District, consistent with the permitted use of a "multiple residence for elderly, handicapped and disabled families, to be owned and operated by a municipal or public corporation organized for such purposes."
+The built portion of Property of Interest No. 8 (an existing Great Neck Housing Authority apartment building) is located in the Residence F or Senior Citizen District, consistent with the permitted use of a "multiple residence for elderly, handicapped and disabled families, to be owned and operated by a municipal or public corporation organized for such purposes."
+The rear portion of Property of Interest No. 8, which is part of the Village Green and Rose Garden, is in the Residence AA District-a single-family residence zone.

-The built portion of Property of Interest No. 7 (an existing apartment building) is consistent with the use regulations of the Residence E District or Apartment District and MNR-MIO District.
-The rear portion of Property of Interest No. 7, which is a vacant lot, is in the Residence AA District.
+Similarly, the built portion of Property of Interest No. 7 (an existing apartment building) is consistent with the use regulations of the Residence E District or Apartment District and MNR-MIO District.
+The rear portion of Property of Interest No. 6, which is a vacant lot, is in the Residence AA District.